Gael-Lopes-Da-Silva/MyPortfolio/README.md

 <p align="center">
 I'm not a pro webdev or a full-stacks dev, so this is my modest work.

 🥽 Take those glasses.
-This will prevent your eyes to bleed.
+This will prevent your eyes to bleed
 </p>